-This epic, vegan salted caramel and chocolate ganache cookie is just as indulgent as the famous Millionaire Shortbread Bar, but deconstructed and fancy!
+Vegan Millionaire Shortbread cookies are made with a melt-in-your-mouth buttery shortbread cookie, epic vegan caramel and decadent dairy-free chocolate ganache.
+It's an easy to make cookie and is just as indulgent as the famous Millionaire Shortbread Cookie Bar, but deconstructed!

 How to Make Millionaire Cookies Vegan